LOST AND FOUND

 Hastings, home to one of Britain’s oldest fishing ports, has a seafaring history that stretches back to Viking times.
 Local fishermen, who work on the Stade beach next to the gallery, will demonstrate the intricate techniques of net making and knot tying, and explain their enduring role within their fishing industry.

-Sarah Burns is a patternmaker and textile printer working in the South Downs with her partner Alice Garner.
-Together they hand block print textiles for interiors mostly using natural dyes which they forage for in the woods and fields around Steyning.
-Their work has featured in World of Interiors, Country Living and as part of the King’s Foundation celebration of British Craft and is supported by the Endangered Craft Fund.
+Sarah Burns is a pattern maker and textile printer working in the South Downs with her partner Alice Garner.
+Together they hand block print textiles, mostly using natural dyes which they forage for in the woods and fields around Steyning.
+Their work is supported by the Endangered Craft Fund.

-Sarah wrote the 2018 monograph on 1930s block printing duo Phyllis Barron & Dorothy Larcher and has worked as a hand printer at one of the last screen printing factories in England.
-She studied Politics at Jesus College, Cambridge and worked as an economist for the New Economics Foundation before going on to study textiles at Chelsea College of Art.
+Last year they had their first solo show ‘The Art & Craft of Block Printing with Natural Dyes’ at Dartington Hall, the utopian community founded by Dorothy and Leonard Elmhirst.
+Sarah wrote the monograph on 1930s block printing duo, Phyllis Barron and Dorothy Larcher and has worked as a hand-printer at one of the last screen printing factories in England.
 She has designed for the Dartington Trust, Virginia White Collection and Cloth Collective and continues to design and teach widely.

-Basketmaker Dominic Parette showcases the craftsmanship behind the iconic Sussex Trug – a traditional frame basket with roots in the 13th century.
-Using locally harvested materials wherever possible, Dominic’s work is shaped by the landscapes and legacy of Sussex.
+Dominic Parette showcases the craftsmanship behind the iconic Sussex Trug – a traditional frame basket with roots in the 13th century.

 Part of Sussex Craft Week.
 All sales are final, we are unable to offer refunds.